-Module G - Medical Law and Ethics, Psychology, and Therapeutic Procedures

-Module G covers the history and science of the medical field, as well as the medical assisting profession.
-Students gain working knowledge of concepts related to patient reception in the medical office and preparing for the day.
-They discuss the importance of professional behavior in the workplace.
+Module G - Medical Law, and Ethics, Psychology, and Therapeutic Procedures 6.0 Quarter Credits Module G covers anatomy, physiology, and functions of the nervous system, along with medical terminology associated with this system.
+Also introduced are the basic principles of psychology, psychological disorders, diseases, available treatments, and medical terminology related to mental and behavioral health.
+An introduction to the health care system and the medical office if given.
 Students learn what it takes to become an office manager and the responsibilities an office manager has to the office, the staff, and the physician.
-Students are introduced to medical office safety, security, and emergency provisions.
 They study how to maintain equipment and inventory.
 The functions of computers in the medical office are discussed.
-Students also talk about the role ergonomics plays in the health of the staff and patients.
-Students learn how to provide mobility assistance and support to patients with special physical and emotional needs, and various physical therapy modalities are discussed.
-Also introduced are the basic principles of psychology, psychological disorders, diseases, available treatments, and medical terminology related to mental and behavioral health.
-Medical law and ethics in relation to health care are discussed.
+Students study and practice communication and listening skills.
+They explore patient expectations, personal boundaries, cultural influences, and how to establish caring relationships.
+Medical law and ethics in relation to health care are discussed including HIPPA, HITECH, and advance directives.
 Skills and attitudes necessary for success in the workforce are introduced, along with how to create a résumé, and follow through with the job search.
+Students learn how to apply heat and cold applications and how to use ambulatory aids.
+Students will practice using an electronic health record.
 Students check vital signs, obtain blood samples, and prepare and administer injections.
 Students demonstrate increasing speed and accuracy on the computer keyboard and build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None Lecture Hours: 40 Clinical Lab Hours: 30 Computer Lab Hours: 10
+Lecture Hours: 40 Clinical Lab Hours: 40 Prerequisite: HCIN

-Module H - Health Insurance Basics, Claims Processing, and Computerized Insurance Billing
+Module H - Health Insurance Basics, Claims Processing, and Computerized Insurance Billing 6.0 Quarter Credits

 Module H introduces students to insurance billing and provides an in-depth exposure to diagnostic and procedural coding.
 Students gain working knowledge of the major medical insurances and claims form processing.
 They are introduced to types and sources of insurance, health insurance basics, traditional insurance plans, managed care, Medicare, Medicaid, military carriers, and Worker's Compensation and Disability insurance.
-This module covers the format of the ICD-9-CM manual, the CPT-4 and HCPCS manuals, and their relationship to the process of insurance claims submission.
+This module covers the format of the ICD-10-CM manual, the CPT-4 and HCPCS manuals, and their relationship to the process of insurance claims submission.
 Patient expectations of the medical practice in regard to billing and collections and patient confidentiality are covered.
-Students gain knowledge of how to enter patient information and schedule appointments electronically, along with processing insurance claims both manually and electronically.
+Students gain knowledge of how to enter patient information and schedule appointments into an electronic medical record, along with processing insurance claims both manually and electronically.
 Students continue to develop basic clinical skills by taking vital signs, obtaining blood samples, and preparing and administering injections.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: MAINTRO Lecture Hours: 40 Clinical Lab Hours: 30 Computer Lab Hours: 10
+Lecture Hours: 40 Clinical Lab Hours: 40 Prerequisite: HCIN

-Module X - Medical Assistant Diploma Program Externship
+Module X - Medical Assistant Externship

 Upon successful completion of all modules, medical assisting students participate in a 200-hour externship at an approved facility.
 The externship provides the student an opportunity to apply principles and practices learned in the program and utilize entry-level medical assisting skills in working with patients.
 Medical Assisting Diploma Program externs work under the direct supervision of qualified personnel at the participating externship sites, and under general supervision of the school staff.
-Supervisory personnel at the site evaluate externs at 100- and 200-hour intervals.
+Supervisory personnel at the site evaluate externs at 100- and 200hour intervals.
 Completed evaluation forms are placed in the students' permanent records.
 Students must successfully complete their externship experience in order to fulfill requirements for graduation.
-Prerequisite: MAINTRO, Modules A-H Lecture Hours: 0 Lab Hours: 0 Externship Hours: 200
+Lecture Hours: 0 Lab Hours: 0 Hours.
+Externship Hours: 200 Prerequisite: HCIN, Completion of Modules A-H